*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 POW JAPAN launches in 2019!

---It's been four years since POW was founded.
-In the Hakuba area in particular over the past three years .
-The number of supporting ski resorts has increased, and now the entire Hakuba Valley is starting to move in that direction.
-I think we can clearly see the results of POW's efforts to raise its voice and get others involved in tackling climate change, but what was that process like?
+--It's been four years since POW was established.
+Especially in the Hakuba areain the last three years, right?
+The number of ski resorts that support the initiative has increased, and now the entire Hakuba Valley is starting to move in that direction.
+I think we can definitely see the results of POW raising its voice and getting others involved in addressing climate change, but what was that process like?

 Komatsu: Up until then, I don't think there had been much action by the snow community to address climate change.
 But I think many people, including those at ski resorts, had noticed that the amount of snow was definitely decreasing.
 If we continued to stay silent, would the snow stop falling?
 I think one of the catalysts was that POW started at a time when people were beginning to feel a sense of crisis.
 For us, the decrease in snow was a negative, and I think the snow community as a whole had a general feeling that if there was anything they could do about it, they wanted to do it